vtbag/turn-signal/README.md

 ## !!!
 News !!!

+The Turn-Signal learned a new trick!
+With the new `link-types` script, you can assign view transition types directly to the links that trigger navigation.
+This means you can create different view transition animations for the same page, based on the link that takes you there!
+Simply use `data-vtbag-link-types` attributes to set transition types and use them in you CSS to guard your animation rules.

+But that's not all: `link-types` lets you specify different transition types for history back navigation too!

+Check out the [image viewer tech demo](https://vtbag.dev/viewwe-demo/) for a hands-on example and the docs at [vtbag.dev/tools/turn-signal](https://vtbag.dev/tools/turn-signal#link-types).

+Happy animating! 🎉

+### What happened before?

-Transition types and direction attributes are now also determined on the old page!
+> Transition types and direction attributes are now also determined on the old page!

 For details see the [CHANGELOG](https://github.com/vtbag/turn-signal/blob/main/CHANGELOG.md) and the [documentation](https://vtbag.dev/tools/turn-signal/).

 ## What is it?